Prospecting is one of the key stages of the sales process.

 - The first thing you need to do is be there for a buyer when they need you.
 The research shows that it is during the consideration stage (after having researched and shortlisted the options) that 60% of B2B buyers want to contact a sales rep.

-- Another way of taking hold of the sales wheel is by simply initiating the first contact!
-As 50% of buyers choose the vendor that reaches out or responds to them first, proves the InsideSales Lead Report.
+- Another way of taking hold of the sales wheel is by simply initiating the first contact.
+As 35-50% of buyers choose the vendor that reaches out or responds to them first.
 Reaching out is all that is needed for more than 85% of buyers to say “yes” to a meeting with a sales rep.

 Just as you would block a consistent time in your calendar for your workouts every day, it’s just as important to book a consistent time in your calendar to prospect every day.